kazuki43zoo/demo-application/README.md

 ### View the login form

+Display processing flow of login form are following.

 ![alt text](./images/flow-view-login-form.png "Flow of view the login form page")

 If access the protected page when not authenticate, spring-security redirect to the page that is defined in `login-page` attribute of `sec:form-login` element.